MIERUNE/point-tiler/README.md

 - `input`: Specify the `.las/.laz/.csv/.txt` file.
 Multiple files can be input separated by spaces.
 - `output`: Specify the output folder.
 Output `tileset.json` and glb.
 - `epsg`: Input the epsg code of the las file.
-All point clouds are recognized as being in the same coordinate system.
+All point clouds are recognized as being in the same coordinate system.(Currently, only the Japanese plane rectangular coordinate system is supported.)
 - `min`: Specify the minimum zoom level you want to output.
 - `max`: Specify the maximum zoom level you want to output.